 Theaters and Auditoriums

-The Department of Communication Arts houses two prominent and well-equipped theaters on the Beirut campus: Irwin Hall Auditorium and Gulbenkian Ampitheater.
+The Department of Communication, Arts and Languages houses two prominent and well-equipped theaters on the Beirut campus: Irwin Hall Auditorium and Gulbenkian Amphitheater.
 The Byblos campus is also home to the Selina Korban Auditorium.

 They are venues for stage performances, concerts, dance shows, film screenings, theater workshops, special events, conferences, lectures and exams.
 These activities draw around 15,000 people every year.

-The Department of Communication Arts produces two major theater productions every year, and around 25 student productions.
+The department produces two major theater productions every year, and around 25 student productions.
 It also collaborates with cultural centers and embassies to host plays and workshops from abroad.
 Workshops help the students enhance their learning and creativity in the different aspects of theater work and give them the opportunity to learn from professional artists.

 In addition, students gain intensive experience through their involvement in the LAU International University Theatre Festival which takes place annually in Beirut.